Bitcoin Mining

 A new block added to the blockchain.

-When a miner finds the right hash that meets the current difficulty by hashing the block header, all the rest of the information gets added to that block, that is, the transaction count and the list of transactions.
+Bob found the right hash meeting the current difficulty of the network by hashing the block header, now all the rest of the information gets added to that block, that is, the transaction count and the list of transactions.

 From there, Bitcoin nodes all around the world will verify that the block is valid and follow the rules.
 If it does, it will be added to the blockchain, therefore granting the Coinbase transaction to the miner, making him the owner of the full block reward (subsidy and transaction fees).
 If the miner doesn’t follow the rules, the nodes will reject his block, therefore loosing his reward after spending an enormous amount of resources.
 The nodes operate independently and are very cheap to run; this is to allow for wide decentralisation as seen in the chapter “The Blockchain”.